-The drawing for the record $1.9 billion powerball jackpot has been delayed over security protocols
+The drawing for the record $1.9 billion Powerball jackpot has been delayed over security protocols

 "Powerball has strict security requirements that must be met by all 48 lotteries before a drawing can occur," the California Lottery said in a post on social media.

-A participating lottery needs extra time to meet those requirements before the drawing can occur, according to the post.
+A participating lottery needs extra time to meet those requirements before the drawing can be conducted, according to the post.

 "When the required security protocols are complete, the drawing will be performed under the supervision of lottery security officials and independent auditors.
 Winning numbers will be posted as soon as they are available," the California Lottery said.

+In a following update, the California Lottery said the delay was still in effect as of early Tuesday morning due to an issue in another state.

+"It is not due to any delays at the California Lottery.
+There is currently no estimated time for the drawing," said the California Lottery, adding winning numbers will be posted on its Twitter account and website when they are available.

-The Powerball lottery jackpot is expected to grow to $1.9 billion for Monday's drawing, according to the California Lottery, making it the largest lotto prize ever offered -- just as its organizers intended when they changed the odds in 2015.
+The delay for the highly anticipated drawing comes as the Powerball lottery jackpot has swelled to $1.9 billion Monday, according to the California Lottery, making it the largest lotto prize ever offered -- just as its organizers intended when they changed the odds in 2015.

 There were no winning tickets sold for Saturday's drawing of an estimated $1.6 billion, already the highest lotto prize offered.
 The last Powerball jackpot was won on August 3 in Pennsylvania.